 Around 10:30 am, the morning of February 3, 1945, the Japanese pulled out of the prison.
 The Japanese commanding officer told the prisoners that they should not leave the compound.
-At 7:30 A.M. the morning of February 4, 1945, a boarded up window in the building holding the POWs was knocked down and American soldiers entered the building.
+At 7:30 A.M. on the morning of February 4, 1945, a boarded-up window in the building holding the POWs was knocked down and American soldiers entered the building.
 Carl and the other men had been liberated.
 Later, the POWs learned that the prison had been wired with explosives.
 What kept them from going off was the power to the prison had been knocked out stopping the timers.

 To get them out of the battle area, the former POWs were taken to San Carlos.
 They next were flown to Leyte, and from Leyte, Carl returned to the United States on the S.S.
 Monterey on March 16, 1945.
 He was the second member of Company A to be liberated.
 Carl returned home in March 1945 and shared his stories of life as a Japanese POW.

 Carl was discharged from the Army on April 9, 1946.
-He married Jeanette H. Thiele – a former U.S. Army nurse whom he met while hospitalized – in Indiana at Saint John’s Catholic Church in Goshen, Indiana, on September 29, 1946.
-Carl & Jeanette raised a family of six children in Janesville where he was employed by Parker Pen Company.
+He married Jeanette H. Thiele – a former U.S. Army nurse whom he met while hospitalized.
+They were married at Saint John’s Catholic Church in Goshen, Indiana, on September 29, 1946.
+Carl and Jeanette raised a family of six children in Janesville where he was employed by Parker Pen Company.